1. Home

 Pregnant mothers struggle to access maternity care and delivery rooms, leading to dangerous childbirth complications.

-And, as food and water shortages deepen, the UN has warned that 40 percent of Gaza's people are at risk of famine.
+And, as food and water shortages deepen, the World Food Programme reports that 96 percent of Gaza's people face acute food insecurity.
+The UN warns that a high risk of famine is persistent.

 MSF is an independent, impartial and neutral humanitarian organisation.
 We operate based on medical need alone, going wherever that is greatest.